 When Can I Resume Exercise or Weightlifting?

-When you can resume exercise after your facelift depends in large part on the type of exercise you want to do.
+When you can resume exercise after your facelift new jersey depends in large part on the type of exercise you want to do.
 Often, light aerobic exercise is fine about one week after your facelift.

 That means you can start to take walks or do other forms of light activity, such as housework or taking a gentle bike ride.